Tier 1 School Team Training - Cohort Model

 The cohort kicks off with a 12 hour Launch/Reboot training held over three days.
 The training supports development or improvement of necessary components of Tier 1 installation.
 Action plans are developed based on current context with progress towards high fidelity implementation.

-Individualized Technical Assistance- In addition to communities of practice which will focus on ongoing needs of the school cohorts, individualized technical assistance will be provided to focus on individual needs of the school community.
+Individualized Technical Assistance- In addition to communities of practice which will focus on ongoing needs of the school cohorts, individualized virtual technical assistance will be provided to focus on individual needs of the school community.
 (2 Individualized TA Events)

 Why should we participate?